-This course is designed for students who have studied Chinese in Year 9 and who are thinking about continuing their study of the Chinese language and culture into Stage 6.
+This course is designed for students who are thinking about continuing their study of the Chinese language and culture into Stage 6.

-Please note that eligibility rules apply to this course - see teacher for further information.
+Please note that eligibility rules apply to this course - see teacher for further instructions.

 In this course, students will continue to develop the skills to communicate in Chinese in everyday situations.
 They will listen and respond to both spoken and written texts in Chinese and they will establish and maintain communication in familiar situations using the language.
 Students will also explore the diverse ways in which meaning is conveyed by comparing and contrasting features of the language.